Updated: Jan 25

 And in the midst of life beginning to continue, I became terrified that I would never cry again.

-That Raya would somehow think we suddenly forgot about her; that she was just a chapter in a book we were writing that needed a plot twist to be marketable.
+That Raya would somehow think we forgot about her; that she was just a chapter in a book we were writing that needed a plot twist to be marketable.

 And I've rendered myself helpless in finding a way to make sure she knows that she will never be forgotten and will always be loved beyond measure.